Welcome to Dorsoduro, Venice’s authentic, culture-packed district loved by locals

 Designs 188

-There’s a lot of Venetian tourist tat made using local Murano glass.
-Not at Designs 188 , where it is crafted into exquisite modern jewellery – such as a single chunky glass bead on a thick metal mesh necklace – at surprisingly affordable prices.
+There is a lot of Venetian tourist tat made using local Murano glass.
+Not at Designs 188, where it is crafted into exquisite modern jewellery – such as a single chunky glass bead on a thick metal mesh necklace – at surprisingly affordable prices.

 Stay